StarRocks/starrocks/docs/loading/S3_Load.md

 StarRocks provides two options for loading data from S3:

-1. Asynchronous loading using a *broker*
+1. Asynchronous loading using Broker Load (`WITH BROKER`)
 2. Synchronous loading using the `FILES()` table function

-Small datasets are often loaded synchronously using the `FILES()` table function, and large datasets are often loaded asynchronously using a broker.
+Small datasets are often loaded synchronously using the `FILES()` table function, and large datasets are often loaded asynchronously using Broker Load.
 The two methods have different advantages and are described below.

-## Asynchronous loading using a broker
+## Asynchronous loading using Broker Load

-An asynchronous *broker* process handles making the connection to S3, pulling the data, and storing the data in the StarRocks datastore.
+An asynchronous Broker Load process handles making the connection to S3, pulling the data, and storing the data in the StarRocks datastore.

 ### Advantages of asynchronous loading

 - Broker Load supports data transformation, UPSERT, and DELETE operations during loading.
 - Because asynchronous jobs run in the background a client does not need to stay connected for the job to continue.
 Check the progress of a load job by connecting a client and querying the load job state.
 - Asynchronous loading is preferred for long running jobs.
-The default timeout for a broker load job is 4 hours.
+The default timeout for a Broker Load job is 4 hours.
-- In addition to Parquet and ORC file format, the asynchronous broker supports CSV files.
+- In addition to Parquet and ORC file format, Broker Load supports CSV files.

 ### Data flow

 1. The user creates a load job
-1. The frontend (FE) creates a query plan and distributes the plan to the backend nodes (BE)
+2. The frontend (FE) creates a query plan and distributes the plan to the backend nodes (BE)
-1. The backend (BE) nodes pull the data from the source and load the data into StarRocks
+3. The backend (BE) nodes pull the data from the source and load the data into StarRocks

 ![Workflow of Broker Load](../assets/broker_load_how-to-work_en.png)